 The sun will come out in the French Alps on Monday, but it will continue to snow in the east of the Alps.
 Tuesday starts bright in the western Alps, but there may still be some clouds with some tailing precipitation in the far eastern parts of the Alps.
 The sun will start to shine over there as well.
 It might snow a bit in the northwest in the night from Tuesday to Wednesday, but there is plenty of sunshine again on Wednesday.
 You can expect 20-35, locally 50 cm of fresh snow between Sunday afternoon and Tuesday morning.
 The ski resorts in the Pyrenees will benefit the most.

 The jet stream keeps on coming from the west next week and new storms will find their way to the Alps.
 The wind turns to the south when the new storm comes in on Wednesday and the northern Alps will temporarily have to deal with a southern Föhn (.
 Thursday will be mild and what happens next is still uncertain.

 After record breaking snowfall last month there is a remarkable amount of snow in the Northern and Southern French Alps.
 Snow conditions in both the Alps and the Pyrenees are generally excellent in the busiest week of the season, with no real week points anywhere, at least on-piste.
 Conditions are more variable off-piste but there is still some excellent skiing to be had, even some powder, especially in the Pyrenees.

-Written by skiweather on Monday February 12, 2018« January 2018 brought the most exceptional weather to the Alps in decades — 'Beast from the East' to bring unusual cold snap to the Alps »
+Written by skiweather on Monday February 12, 2018« January 2018 brought the most exceptional weather to the Alps in decades — Les Portes du Mont Blanc: The pearl in the crown »